SharkBait80/S3-Drip-Feed/README.md

 - Create a task definition pointing to your ECR repository

-- Set the following environment variables in the task definition: AWS_REGION, AWS_DEFAULT_REGION, S3_BUCKET.
+- Set the following environment variables in the task definition: AWS_REGION, AWS_DEFAULT_REGION, S3_BUCKET, CHUNK_SIZE.

 - A comprehensive set of instructions is available [here](https://github.com/aws-samples/amazon-ecs-fargate-aspnetcore)